mpiza/ssvi/README.md

 ### 3. SVI Smile (Option 3)

-**Description**: Shows a 2D volatility smile for a single maturity using the SVI model.
-This is the most accurate representation of how SVI was originally designed to work.
+**Description**: Shows a 2D volatility smile for a single maturity using the SVI model, along with the corresponding risk-neutral density function.
+This provides the most accurate representation of how SVI was originally designed to work and reveals the market's implied probability distribution.

+**Visualization**: Two-panel display:
+- **Top panel**: SVI volatility smile vs. log-moneyness
+- **Bottom panel**: Risk-neutral probability density derived from the smile

 **Interactive Controls**:
 - 5 sliders for SVI parameters: `a`, `b`, `ρ`, `m`, `σ`